How to enable HTTPS and SSL for WordPress sites

 There are two options:

-- Sectigo SSL certificate: These certificates are free and a popular choice.
+- cPanel SSL certificate: These certificates are free, and a popular entry-level choice.

-- For information about how to obtain a Sectigo certificate for a cPanel-enabled account, please see this article.
+- For information about how to obtain a cPanel certificate for a cPanel-enabled account, please see this article.

 - For information about how to obtain a free certificate for an unmanaged server, please see this article.

-- Traditional CA-issued SSL certificate: These certificates are signed by a traditional, “big-name” certificate authority (CA).
-Unlike cPanel certificates issued by Sectigo, which only support domain validation (DV), these certificates support extended validation (EV).
+- Traditional CA-issued SSL certificate: These certificates are signed by a traditional, “big-name” certificate authority (CA) such as DigiCert, RapidSSL, or GeoTrust.
+Unlike cPanel SSL certificates, which only support domain validation (DV), these certificates support extended validation (EV).
 They also support wildcard and multi-domain certificates.
 However, you must pay for them.

-For more information about the differences between Sectigo certificates and traditional SSL certificates, please see this article
+For more information about the differences between cPanel certificates and traditional CA-issued SSL certificates, please see this article

 Step 2: Enable HTTPS on WordPress